New Dislike button scam has started to make rounds on the Facebook, one of the most popular and widely used social media networks.

 Since the news about the dislike button has become official now with the button expected to be launched soon, the scammers have found a great opportunity in this and have decided to exploit it for their benefit by starting a scam campaign.

-So their new scam campaign included a group of links that is explicitly designed to spread itself through Facebook by misleadingly claiming to offer an early access to the much-awaited dislike button.
+So their new scam campaign included a group of links that are explicitly designed to spread itself through Facebook by misleadingly claiming to offer an early access to the much-awaited dislike button.

 “Get newly introduced facebook dislike button on your profile.”